gmc-code/PC-Latex/docs/introduction/producing_images.rst

 | An example of code to ``convert a pdf to a png`` is below.
 | The full path of a pdf file needs to be pasted into the code.
 | The full path to a pdf file can be obtained by right clicking on a file in the VSCode file explorer or by using the `Copy path` command in the ribbon in windows File Explorer.
-| The choice of using magick or wand can be made using commenting and uncommenting in th epython file.
+| The choice of using magick or wand can be made using commenting and uncommenting in the python file.
 | ``convert a pdf to a png.py`` uses two custom modules that have been designed to use similar syntax.
 | The python files need to be in the same folder.